Wishez/AdaptiveMagic/README.md

 # What is AdaptiveMagic?

-   Adaptive Magic is a magic tool giving you to execude your code by different screen's widht sizes in JavaScript code.
-You can think about like media queries in CSS but only in JS.
+   Adaptive Magic is a magic tool giving you to execude your code **by different screen's widht sizes** in JavaScript code.
+You can think about like **breakpoints for media queries** in CSS but only in JavaScript.

 # Install

   It's easy!

   `npm i --save adaptivemagic`

 # Examples

   You can play around on dev-server with completed examples just folow this instructions.

-  1. Clone the repository: `git clone https://github.com/Wishez/AdaptiveMagic.git`.
+  1. Clone the repository　－ `git clone https://github.com/Wishez/AdaptiveMagic.git`.

-  2. Open a console, go to the "test" folder in the clopied repository `cd path/to/repo/test`, run `npm i`, and wait.
+  2. Open a console, go to the "test" folder in the clopied repository － `cd path/to/repo/test`, run `npm i`, and wait.

   3. A last step is to run simple command ー gulp.

   The files, you can change and play, is placed in src folder.